abduvik/just-enough-series/courses/frontend-frameworks/README.md

 ### Side-effects

-It's how frameworks handles side effects that are not part of the single flow of data
+It's how frameworks handles side effects that are not part of the single flow of data.
+Usually they are done either with Life Cycle hooks or watchers

-### Communication

-It's done through:

-- Props: To pass data from parent to child
-- Events: To pass data from child to parent

 ### Reactivity (Renderer)